 Admission application dates are published by the authority and relate to Nursery and Reception provision.
 We will also display these dates on our school website.

-Transfer from school to school can occur at any time in the school year, and the school would extend the same welcome and personalised tour.
+A transfer in year from school to school can occur at any time in the school year, and the school would extend the same welcome and personalised tour if places are available.

 At the discretion of the authority some children may be offered priority places because of their perceived needs, or the school may be named directly in a statement of educational needs.